-After Alberta Transportation has reviewed the project status it may provide the municipality with an advance payment which is a portion of the estimated grant.
+After reviewing the project status, we may provide the municipality with an advance payment, which is a portion of the estimated grant.

 Depending on the program’s cash flow and the status of project, the amount and timing of funding payments may vary.